 Speak to your bank to get the most secure option you can.

 When using Outlook, Thunderbird etc ensure the SSL settings are setup in your mail program.
-If not then people could potentially access username, password or anything else they wanted.
-Your email provider has to allow it – but as long as it does you can check the box to maximise protection.
+If not then people could potentially access username, password and almost anything else they want.

-Your work email should be secure but if in doubt speak with your I.T or email provider and if it does not then close the email program when on a public network.
+Your work email should be secure, but if in doubt speak with your IT or email provider.
+If it isn’t secure then keep your email program closed when on public networks.

 Use a VPN

-if you are going to be using an open network for an extended period of time, such as a hotel for a week, you could use CyberGhost – a free tool that you can install and turn on whenever you are on that public network, you will be much safer when using it.
+If you are going to be using an open network for an extended period of time, such as a hotel for a week, you could use CyberGhost: a free tool that you can install and turn on whenever you are on a public network.
+You will be much safer when using it.